16 Things Not to Do in Prague (2026): A Local’s Guide on What to Do Instead

 5. Don’t eat in the restaurants in the Prague centre

 First of all, I should say, that I don’t mind spending a bit of money on good food.
-Saying that I always find Czech restaurants hit and miss when it comes to food quality.
+Saying that I always find Czech restaurants a bit of a hit and miss when it comes to food quality.

 What seems to work as guidance in many European Cities – i.e. the higher cost, the higher the quality of food or nicer the interior/ setting/customer service is.
 Unfortunately, this doesn’t seem to apply to many Prague restaurants, especially in the centre of Prague.